fjvallarino/monomer/tasks.md

   - Check dropdown's list not being properly located after resize/scroll (not clear)
   - Rename WidgetResult's widget to node
   - Remove createThemed and move Alert/Dialog to use composite
+  - Restore container changes for controlling merge of children (part of reverted scroll changes)

 - Pending
   - Add testing